Skip to content

 The localization algorithm uses particle size information from your copick configuration to filter predictions.
 For each protein type, Octopi reads the expected particle radius from the copick config file.
 Predicted candidates smaller than radius * radius_min_scale or larger than radius * radius_max_scale are discarded as noise.

---filter-size Filter size for peak detection (for watershed algorithm) 10
+--filter-size Filter size for peak detection (watershed).
+10 Ignored for com

 Evaluate Results